malavathvijay22/makemytrip/README.md

 # Overview

-The **Online Trip Management System** is a web-based application designed to simplify travel planning and booking processes.
+The **MakeMyTrip** is a web-based application designed to simplify travel planning and booking processes.
 It allows users to search, book, and manage trips efficiently while providing administrators with tools to manage bookings, users, and services.

 This project is built using **Java Spring Boot**, following a structured backend architecture for handling business logic, APIs, and database interactions.